iemejia/formation-bigdata/homework.md

     	hadoop jar JARFILE “hdfs:///user/id##/dataset/gdelt/*”

-3. The metrics result after an execution in the cluster, this is the counter information that the job prints when you execute it (for example):
+3. The metrics result after an execution, this is the counter information that the job prints when you execute it (for example):

         17/01/13 09:23:18 INFO Job: Counters: 30
             File System Counters